How Long Are Pre-Approved Mortgages Good For?

 Contributor, Benzinga

-In a competitive market, having mortgage preapproval can help you stand apart from other potential buyers.
+In a competitive housing market, having a pre-approved mortgage can help you stand apart from other potential buyers.
 But how long are pre-approved mortgages good for?
-Usually up to 90 days, but you should check with your lender to confirm.

 Below, you'll get all the details of preapproval for a mortgage to prepare for this important step on your home-buying journey.

-During the preapproval process, the lender will review your finances.
-If approved, you'll be given a prequalification letter that shows the lender's willingness to give you mortgage financing based on their initial analysis of your income, assets, debt and creditworthiness.
-The letter will state the mortgage amount you've prequalified for and the duration of the approval.
-After the preapproval letter expiration, you'll need to renew the preapproval or reapply.
+If approved, you'll be given a prequalification letter that shows the lender's willingness to give you mortgage financing based on their initial analysis.
+The letter states the mortgage amount you've been prequalified for and the duration of the approval.
+If the pre-approval expires before you can purchase a property, you'll need to renew the preapproval or reapply.

 Here's a complete list of documents you'll need to bring to get mortgage pre-approval: